robertmackenzie3/netconf/README.md

 `docker-compose up --build`

 This will disable access directly to fastapi but you can get to it via nginx e.g. <http://localhost/docs>

+## TODO

+- add more ncclient compatible device types: NEXUS, IOSXE, JUNOS etc.
+- manage interfaces using openconfig so we can handle multiple devices types with the same template xml